I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming

-Just over a year ago Apple exited the display monitor market pointing users towards third-party options.
-This left a variety of Mac users frustrated with what they felt were less-than-Mac quality options.
+When Apple exited the display monitor market, pointing users towards third-party options, this left a variety of Mac users frustrated with what they felt were less-than-Mac quality options.
 If you’re in that boat, here’s a look at a few quality monitors that are compatible with the MacBook Pro through USB Type-C or a variety of other connections.

 Looking for a good display option for your MacBook Pro or Mini?
 Here are a few monitors I recommend you take a look at.

 This monitor recently moved to the top of my list.
 The 27UK850-W gives you a 27 inch IPS display, HDR10 compatibility, USB Type-C, FreeSync, and 99% sRGB.